128technology/docs/docs/cc_fips_6.3.0_access_mgmt.md

 -----END CERTIFICATE REQUEST-----
 ```

-### Import the Certificate
+### 3. Import the Certificate

 After the certificate is signed and returned, it is imported into the SSR for use by the webserver using the `import certificate webserver`  command.
-It is validated against any trusted certificates entered using `trusted-ca-certificate`.
+This process validates the imported certificate against the trusted certificates entered using `trusted-ca-certificate`, and checks for insecure algorithms and invalid configurations.

+**DO NOT ignore any errors, warnings, or failures in this process.** Bypassing or disabling these validations will result in a non-compliant configuration.

-The following example shows an invalid self-signed certificate being imported:
+The following example shows an **invalid** self-signed certificate:

 ```
 admin@t327-dut1.cond# import certificate webserver